 These “multi-crises” are described as such because they are occurring at once and at every level.
 “We are dealing with a global pandemic at the same time as extreme heat and wildfires,” explains Kristin Baja, a Program Director in Climate Resilience for the Urban Sustainability Directors Network (USDN).
 “It’s not like the smoke from a wildfire stays where the wildfire is—it travels across the country, putting an even bigger strain on people’s already compromised respiratory health.”
-And that's no exaggeration: in Central Park this summer, a thick haze from the west coast’s record-setting wildfires could be seen—and felt—right here in New York City.
+And that's no exaggeration: in the summer of 2021, a thick haze from the west coast’s record-setting wildfires could be seen—and felt—right here in New York City.

 Turn and Face the Strange